ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/multisig.md

 - How to create and customize a simple multisig wallet.
 - How to deploy multisig wallet using lite-client.
-- How to sign request and send it in message to blockchain.
+- How to sign request and send it in message to the blockchain.

 ## ⚙ Set your environment